 Are you planning to do dental implants in the future?
-Are some of your teeth in bad state and your dentist recommended to you the tooth extraction?
-Then take a few minutes to read about the dental treatment, which may save you money and time at the end of the day.
+Are some of your teeth in poor condition and your dentist recommended tooth extraction?
+Then take a few minutes to read about the dental treatment that may save you money and time at the end of the day.

 We know that tooth extraction is not a really pleasant thing.
-Many people all around the world really fear this dental treatment, so you are definitely not the only ONE.
-Moreover, this dental treatment may leave behind a hole in the place, where the tooth was.
+Many people all around the world really fear this dental treatment, so you are definitely not alone.
+Moreover, this dental treatment may leave behind a hole in the place where the tooth was.
 This place is very sensitive after the extraction.

 Socket preservation is done after the tooth extraction in order to protect the socket.
 In the following text, we would like to answer all the questions you may have connected to socket preservation.

 Learn more about our patient Alena and her experience with dental implants.